o3de/o3de.org/content/blog/posts/cmake-essentials-series-part-4.md

            $<INSTALL_INTERFACE:${CMAKE_INSTALL_INCLUDEDIR}>)      #5
 ```

 Next we setup the include paths for the library (`#4`).
-Notice we use a generator expression (perhaps the topic of another ly-goodreads sometime in the future) to configure where to look for the includes.
+Notice we use a generator expression (perhaps the topic of another blog post sometime in the future) to configure where to look for the includes.

 This is either as an imported target (`#5`) being used after install or part of the normal build (distinguished by `BUILD_INTERFACE` and `INSTALL_INTERFACE`).

 ```cmake
 install( #6